OpenAstronomy/packaging-guide/docs/releasing.rst

 The most common way to build a source distribution (sdist) is with ``python setup.py sdist``.
 This will put a tarball in the ``dist/`` folder next to your ``setup.py`` file.
-As we have setup a package with a :ref:`pyproject` file, we recommend you use the `pep517 <https://pypi.org/project/pep517/>`__ package to build your sdist in the isolated environment specified in :ref:`pyproject`.
+As we have setup a package with a :ref:`pyproject` file, we recommend you use the `build <https://pypa-build.readthedocs.io/en/latest/>`__ package to build your sdist in the isolated environment specified in :ref:`pyproject`.
 You can do this with:

 .. code-block:: console

-   $ pip install pep517
+   $ pip install build
-   $ python -m pep517.build --source --out-dir dist .
+   $ python -m build --sdist --outdir dist .

 This is equivalent to running ``python setup.py sdist`` but ensures that the state of your local environment does not affect the generated package.